Glock 17 vs Springfield Echelon: Veteran vs Rookie

 Accuracy

 When it comes to shooting handguns, the accuracy of the gun is really determined by the shooter.
 A good shooter will shoot most guns accurately.
 Modern manufacturing has made it so most guns are going to be perfectly adequate in the accuracy department.
-Luckily for use, it seems pretty tough to make a gun that’s not accurate these days, especially a handgun.

-Both the Echelon and the Glock are full-sized handguns, and their accuracy is basically equal.
+Luckily for us, it seems pretty tough to make a gun that’s not accurate these days, especially a handgun.
+Both the Echelon and the Glock are full-sized handguns, and their mechanical accuracy is essentially equal.
 Are there some slight differences in trigger pulls and sights?
 Sure, but they are really minor differences that are often blown up by the internet at large.
-A good shooter will have no problems shooting either weapon accurately.

 Glock 17 vs SA Echelon Winner Accuracy